usmansbk/blog-draft/markdowns/redux.md

 [screenshot](./app_screenshot.png)

-Add our code will be in a single HTML file
+All our code will be in a single HTML file

 ```html
 <!DOCTYPE html>